 Patient engagement in health research is becoming increasingly common.
-Today, you'll turn from quantitative data to learn how to analyze words instead of numbers.
+Today, you'll turn from quantitative data to learn how to analyze words instead of numbers in Tableau.

 You have just been handed patient reviews of a dentist (Dataset 5).
 Use the MeaningCloud Add-in in Excel to identify sentiments expressed by patients and caregivers.